 Although the following terminology is not used when talking to game authors, the Select Object menu box is a complete list of variables in scope that are of compatible type for the option being set.
 In this case, the Destroyer option has type Object that matches any game object (Creature, Placeable, Item, etc.).
-This menu box includes any new local variables created by actions (New Creature), any implicit variables defined by the situation (User - the creature that used the placeable) and any variables of compatible type defined as options (see Figure 2) in the encounter (The Placeable).
+This menu box includes any new local variables created by actions (New Creature), any implicit variables defined by the situation (User - the creature that used the placeable), and any variables of compatible type defined as options (see Fig. 2) in the encounter (The Placeable).
 The encounter option (Spawned Creature) is not included, since its type is the kind of creature to be spawned (Greendude), not the actual creature spawned.
 The encounter option (Spawn Effect) is not included since it has type Visual Effect, which is not compatible with a game object (Object).
-The authors obtain a gentle introduction to the concept of "types", an important Computing Science concept, without the jargon normally associated with them in a more sophisticated course.
-A type is used in Computing Science to categorize the data that is manipulated in an algorithm or program with different operations defined on each type.
-For example, a Creature is a different type than a Placeable, since a Creature can walk, talk, and use a Placeable, while a Placeable cannot do any of these.
+The authors obtain a gentle introduction to the concept of "types", an important Computing Science to categorize the data that is manipulated in an algorithm or program, with different operations defined on each type.
+For example, a Creature is a different type than a Placeable, since a Creature can walk, talk, and use a Placeable, while a Placeable cannot do any of actions.

 The Add a condition adaptation is more complex.
-For example, if the author wanted the encounter in Figure 4 to occur only if the PC was not carrying a particular magic book (The Origins of Magic), then the author could use a menu to add a definition (Whether a creature/placeable has an item) and a condition (If negative) to the encounter and set the options on the definition and condition.
+For example, if the author wanted the encounter in Fig. 4 to occur only if the PC was not carrying a particular magic book (The Origins of Magic), then the author could use a menu to add a definition (Whether a creature/placeable has an item) and a condition (If negative) to the encounter and set the options on the definition and condition.
 Adding a condition teaches authors about Booleans and selection control structures, although these terms are not used.
-Figure 6 shows the author setting the Owner option of the new definition, where User is predefined as the creature that used the placeable (in this case the PC).
-Figure 7 shows some of the script code generated by ScriptEase for the condition in Figure 6.
+Fig. 6 shows the author setting the Owner option of the new definition, where User is pre-defined as the creature that used the placeable (in this case the PC).
+Fig. 7 shows some of the script code generated by ScriptEase for the condition in Fig. 6.